dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 ## Generics

 If you need to review what generics are, be sure to check the [part 1 under Generics section](https://blog.dastasoft.com/posts/heres-what-every-react-developer-needs-to-know-about-typescript).

-As for React concerns, let's look at one of the examples where you may need to use generics.

 Let's imagine we want to create a custom UI component by wrapping existing HTML elements but giving it a set of custom properties as most component libraries do.